TristanCacqueray/tristancacqueray.github.io/content/emacs/tutorial.md

 ![emacs-tut-quick-help](media/emacs-tut-quick-help.png)

 At the bottom, you now have a helpful quick help window that shows you the essential commands.
-Once you are comfortable, close the help window by running the same command again.
+Once you are comfortable, close the help window by running the *help-quick* command again.

 > [!info]
 > If you are already familiar with Vim keybindings, then feel free to skip the default keys.